-I wrote a book to help parents and new therapists address hypermobility in young children!
+I wrote 2 books to help parents and new therapists address hypermobility in children!

-The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is the guide that tells you how to pick the right seating, the right clothing, the right utensils and how to adapt your home for safety without making it look like a therapy clinic!
-This unique book teaches parents how to help their young children build independence in all the basic self-care and preschool skills they need.
+The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years and Volume Two: The School Years are guides that tels you how to pick the right seating, the right clothing, the right utensils and how to adapt your home for safety without making it look like a therapy clinic!
+These unique books teach parents how to help their children build independence in all the basic self-care and school skills they need.
 There are chapters that explain how to communicate with babysitters, family members and even doctors.
 Good communication makes parents feel empowered and confident.

-It is available on Amazon as a read-only download and on Your Therapy Source as a printable and click-able download.
+They are available on Amazon as read-only downloads and on Your Therapy Source as printable and click-able downloads.